-For everyone in the world, Covid-19 has brought radical challenges, changes and trauma.
-Much will continue into the future.
-Without wanting to minimise for a moment the deep and personal demands on others, this is a time of challenge and change for Keswick Ministries as well.
+As commented last year, for everyone in the world, Covid-19 has brought radical challenges, changes and trauma, and mid-2021 we are still living with its impact on many areas of our life and witness.
+Without wanting to minimise for a moment the deep and personal impacts on others, this continues to be a time of challenge and change for Keswick Ministries as well.

-- On 23rd March 2020 we announced the cancellation the 2020 Convention in Keswick, the first time it has not run since the Second World War.
-A shorter on-line "Virtual Convention" was held, and very well received. - We have rescheduled a number of the (only recently started/new) teaching and training events, with others proceeding as on-line events making them accessible to more people. - A number of the staff team have been furloughed, taking advantage of the Government's Coronavirus Job Retention Scheme. - We recognise that there could be a significant potential loss of donor income from supporters not being able to attend the Convention in person.
-In cancelling the Convention in March 2020 we have not incurred much of the normal costs of running the event. - There is also a loss of non-donor income from sources such at the cancellation of bookings, and the lack of use of car parks. - Work on the Pencil Factory, as part of the Derwent Project, has been interrupted, but some progress has continued to be made.
+- As indicated above, on 23rd March 2020 we announced the cancellation the 2020 Convention in Keswick, the first time it has not run since the Second World War.
+A shorter on-line "Virtual Convention" was held, and very well received. - We have rescheduled a number of the (only recently started / new) teaching and training events, with others proceeding as on-line events making them accessible to more people. - A number of the staff team have been furloughed, taking advantage of the Government's Coronavirus Job Retention Scheme.
+Staff have generally worked from home wherever possible, and socially distanced when in the office. - We recognised that there could be a significant loss of donor income from supporters not being able to attend the 2020 Convention in person, and from the effects of the pandemic on supporter's ability to give.
+In cancelling the Convention in March 2020, we avoided many of the normal costs of running the event, with other expenditure already incurred rolled over to 2021. - There has also been a loss of non-donor income from sources such as the cancellation of accommodation bookings, and the lack of use of car parks. - Work on the Pencil Factory, as part of the Derwent Project, has been interrupted by contractors needing to self-isolate and by impacts on the supply chain. - As stated above we plan to run a near normal three week Convention in 2021, subject to the Government's Covid restrictions.

-To mitigate the financial impact of the above, we are blessed by a broad and supportive donor base, reserves built up over recent years, and no commercial debt.
+Mitigating the financial impact of the above, we are blessed by a broad and supportive donor base, reserves built up over recent years, and no commercial debt.

-While there are a number of uncertainties and some significant challenges, a revised budget indicates no need for undue concern.
-The revised budget shows that, in the opinion of the Board of Trustees, there are no material uncertainties about the entity's ability to continue to operate as a going concern.
+While there are a number of uncertainties and some significant challenges, our 2021 budget indicates no need for undue concern.
+The budget shows that, in the opinion of the Board of Trustees, there are no material uncertainties about the entity's ability to continue to operate as a going concern.
+We continue to give thanks for the ways in which the Lord continues to meet our needs.